jackdoe/programming-for-kids/week-013.md

-# since our substract operation subtracts two things in memory, we
+# since our add operation adds two things in memory, we
-# need to store the value 1 somewhere to subtract it from the counter
+# need to store the value -1 somewhere to subtract it from the counter
 #
 # counter -= 1
-memory[9999] = 1
+memory[9999] = -1
-memory[7] = 2
+memory[7] = 1
 memory[8] = 1003
 memory[9] = 9999
 memory[10] = 1003